 As concerns escalate across all sectors of the U.S. economy – corporate, nonprofit, government – about cyberattacks and cyber warfare, the cybersecurity field is booming.
 Cybersecurity professionals are in high demand, commanding an average salary of $116,000.
 Yet, a large talent gap continues to persist in the field, with a projected 1.8 million unfilled openings globally by 2022

 There is no better time to consider a career to cybersecurity.
-After completing our one-year MS in Cybersecurity, you’ll be prepared for a range of rapidly growing positions, including roles in security planning and strategy, programming, and analysis with titles such as Security Analyst, Information Security Engineer, or Threat Intelligence Analyst.
+After completing your MS in Cybersecurity, you’ll be prepared for a range of rapidly growing positions, including roles in security planning and strategy, programming, and analysis with titles such as Security Analyst, Information Security Engineer, or Threat Intelligence Analyst.
 With projected job growth of 74% in the field, you’ll be well positioned to meet the growing demand.

 We’re looking for analytical, creative and solution-focused individuals from a variety of backgrounds.

 The admission requirements to be considered for the MS in Cybersecurity are:

 - Bachelor’s Degree from a regionally accredited college or university (or the recognized equivalent from an international institution)

 To apply, submit the following materials: